dfinity/keysmith/README.md

 ## Install

-Download the release binary [here](https://github.com/dfinity/keysmith/releases).
+Download the latest release binary [here](https://github.com/dfinity/keysmith/releases).

-Below is list of supported operating systems and architectures.
+Below is list of operating systems and architectures that we currently support.

-- darwin/amd64
+- `darwin/amd64`
-- darwin/arm64
+- `darwin/arm64`
-- linux/amd64
+- `linux/amd64`
-- linux/arm64
+- `linux/arm64`
-- windows/amd64
+- `windows/amd64`

-If you want to verify the authenticity of the release binary, then please also download the `SHA256.SIG` and `SHA256.SUM` files, as well as my [public key](https://sovereign.io/public.key).
+If you want to verify the authenticity of the release binary, then please also download the `SHA256.SIG` and `SHA256.SUM` files, as well as my public key, which you can find [here](https://sovereign.io/public.key).

 Verify the SHA256 checksum of the release binary.